-This is the first year of this theme for our Arts Programme.
+2020 was our first year of funding arts and mental health.
 We opened our first funding round in July 2020 – see here for more information.

 Over the long-term we know that: